HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 **Table 27: Tags for formatting Narrative Text**

-#### Multiple Views and styleCode
+#### Multiple Views and styleCodes

-Experience sharing documents has proven that different users expect, even demand, different views.
-Patients and providers have different needs; specialists and general practice providers have different needs.
-The HL7 Relevant and Pertinent Survey identified the need to improve rendering capabilities for the information contained in CDA documents.

-CDA documents support a technique for using multiple XML stylesheet processing instructions and a controlled vocabulary for the @styleCode attribute has been established by IHE.
-For more information on the use of styleCodes, reference the [IHE Multiple Content Views (MCV) Profile](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_MCV.pdf).
-The profile includes examples to show how these styleCodes can be used to improve rendering options.

-To promote a more consistent user experience for the viewing of the human readable content, implementers are encouraged to use the set of @styleCode values established by the MCV Profile.
-These @styleCode values establish a common way to tag text as a code, a date, a dateTime, an alert, and many other generally useful concepts.

-These styleCode values can be used to facilitate multiple clinical content rendering features.
-Systems that create CDA documents can use values from this table to improve the processing and rendering options for the information.
-Systems that render CDA document content with these styleCodes shall not omit or hide or otherwise obstructed from view information that uses these styleCodes unless they are using a specific rendering view that calls for such behavior.
+Sharing documents requires different views based on user needs.
+HL7 Relevant and Pertinent Survey highlights the need to enhance CDA document rendering.
+CDA uses XML stylesheets with @styleCode, as defined by IHE's MCV Profile.
+Refer to [IHE Multiple Content Views (MCV) Profile](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_MCV.pdf)for details and examples.

+Implementers should use MCV Profile's @styleCode values for consistency in rendering human-readable content, covering codes, dates, dateTimes, alerts, and more.
+These values enhance clinical content rendering features, ensuring information is not omitted or obscured unless a specific rendering view calls for it.

 #### Date/Time Guidance